 Anyways, blaming the environment did not entice me much, rather forced me to do something.
-I am still discovering what to do!
 Just to begin with, I thought of flooding out my mind by delivering something that’d help the promising engineers (and even for the faculties of Engineering Institute).
-As a result, I started this blog.
-This blog is not meant to dig the shit out of current education system, rather an effort to building something much valuable than them.
+I started this blog.
+This blog meant not to dig the shit out of current education system, rather an effort to building something much valuable than them.

 I invite all enthusiasts, who feel it worth contributing something relevant would help the coming generations of engineers – to share your ideas here.